#vted Reads: Troublemakers with Mike Martin

 I’m Jeanie Philips and this has been an episode of #vted Reads, talking about what Vermont’s educators and students are reading.
 Thank you to Mike Martin for appearing on the show and talking with me about Troublemakers.
 If you’re looking for a copy of Troublemakers, check your local library.
 To find out more about #vted Reads, including past episodes, upcoming guests and reads and a whole lot more, you can visit vtedreads.tarraninstitute.org.
 Follow us on Twitter and Instagram at vtedreads.
 This podcast is a project of the Tarrant Institute for Innovative Education at the University of Vermont.

-One thought on “#vted Reads: Troublemakers with Mike Martin
+5 Replies to “#vted Reads: Troublemakers with Mike Martin”

 What do you think?